NN-RTK/audio_denoise/README.md

 2. Audio processing basics: Sampling, Quantization, Fourier Transform, STFT, MFCC : Complete
 3. STFT vs MFCC : Complete
    PCM -> Window -> STFT -> Power spectrum -> Mel bands -> Log -> DCT -> MFCC
-   # Proposal 1: DO we need to reduce the dimensionality of Log Mel Bands using DCT?

    3a spectograms are NOT spatially invariant: check use with UNET
 4. Kinds of noise : COmplete
 5. Denoising approaches : WIP 80 %